Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The best on ear headphones aren’t necessarily the most expensive.
 In fact, that can be quite the opposite, as some of our top picks are very reasonably priced.
-Though, for the greater versatility and the right looks you’ll have to push your budget beyond $100.
+Though, for the greater versatility and the right looks, you’ll have to push your budget beyond $100.
 But not by much.
+If you’re getting tired of your best wireless headphones losing connectivity, or dying on the go, read on to find a pair of headphones that works for you.

-Just make sure to decide what type of on ear headphones suit your needs.
-Some maybe ideal for every day travel and commuting (closed back).
-While some are designed for listening in the comfort of your home, as these – open back headphones – won’t block out much ambient noise.
+Just make sure to decide what type of on-ear headphones you need.
+Some may be ideal for everyday travel and commuting, such as the top-rated closed-back headphones.
+While some are designed for listening in the comfort of your home, like open-back headphones that won’t block out much ambient noise.
+This guide will lead you to the best pair of over-ear headphones.
+This will give you headphones best for any situation.

 WHY IT’S A TOP PICK: Best all-around on-ear: durable build, compact size, comfy ear pads, and killer V-MODA sound.

 If you haven’t yet caught wind of V-MODA’s headphones, you really should try them out at some point.
-The company knows how to make an all-around quality headphone.
-The focus isn’t just on the heart-pumping sound but also a sleek, unique design embellished by leather and metal.
+The company knows how to make an all-around quality headphones.
+The focus isn’t just on the heart-pumping sound but also on a sleek, unique design embellished with leather and metal.
 It also doesn’t hurt that the XS is built with military-level test standards in mind (MIL-STD-810G).
+These headphones also are high quality in other ways.
+Read on to see why these over-ear headphones make the top of our list.

 If you value a foldable design for easy travel, you’ll love how the CLIQFOLD mechanism allows the XS to collapse.
 V-MODA was especially mindful of any gaps in the design, which gives the XS an extraordinarily small footprint.
 And generously included in the packing is a robust carrying case and carabiner clip for attaching to a travel bag.

 The leather earcups are comfortable and give decent passive noise isolation (for on-ear headphones, at least).
+These will quickly become your favorite pair of noise-canceling headphones.
 For flexibility, the cable is removable, and there’s an integrated mic for an uninterrupted experience.
 Powering the audio are 40mm dual-diaphragm drivers, which are tuned with a neutral sound signature that produces lush mids and vibrant bass.
+These could be perfect for in-studio editing, which you can compare for yourself with our studio vs audiophile headphones article.
+If you want to compare this to a wireless option, take a look at the Beats Solo Pro instead.
+The Solo Pro is slightly pricier and essentially comes down to a preference between wireless or wired headphones.

 The XS comes in two color schemes: Matte Black or White Silver.